robertroessler/rxmdocklet/README.md

-After this, RXMDocklet was created by abstracting the internal models and data structures used so that potentially *any* hardware "monitor" type app (or apps) could be used as sources of data to display in the ObjectDock docklet.
+After this, RXMDocklet was created by abstracting the internal models and data structures used so that potentially *any* hardware "monitor" type app (or apps) [that makes its readings available in a shared memory area] could be used as sources of data to display in the ObjectDock docklet.

 RXMDocklet is quite simple in its primary interface, displaying from 1 to 8